Maraxi/Hua-Mulan/README.md

 ## Doc2Query
 - doc2query base model from https://github.com/castorini/docTTTTTquery is running in a docker container in the tira network, needs to be extended with get api
 - for running download https://git.uwaterloo.ca/jimmylin/doc2query-data/raw/master/T5-passage/t5-base.zip and unzip in  `Hua-Mulan/doc2query/`
+- While the docker container is running.
+You can obtain a query corresponding to a string by sending it to localholst:5000/api/doc2query?arg=SOMESTRING